AMShegstad/Intro-To-Java-Programming-And-Data-Structures-Textbook-Exercises/README.md

 I didn't work through all of these tasks when I was studying the textbook in school, but I thought it'd be good practice to work through the entire collection of exercises.
 <br>

-The goal is to complete the entire textbook before I graduate in August 2024.
+The goal is to complete the entire textbook before Summer of 2025.
 Wish me luck!
 <br>

 Chapter 1: Introduction to Computers, Programs, and Java<br>